Welcome to The Community Guide! Let us know what you think of the website by completing this quick survey.

-The 2017 Annual Report to Congress highlights ways CPSTF recommendations can be used to support the readiness and resilience of the United States Armed Forces, improve the health of our military communities, and increase the population of young people who are eligible for service.
+The 2018–2019 Annual Report to Congress highlights ways CPSTF recommendations have been used to support the readiness and resilience of the United States Armed Forces by reducing tobacco use among service members.
 The report also identifies important evidence gaps that researchers, evaluators, and funders may choose to address, as well as priority areas for future CPSTF work.
-Particular emphasis is placed on the challenges of obesity, tobacco use, and excessive alcohol use.

 The Community Preventive Services Task Force is a panel of public health and prevention experts appointed by the director of the Centers for Disease Control and Prevention (CDC).
 Its members represent a broad range of local, state, and national research, practice, and policy expertise in community preventive services, public health, health promotion, and disease prevention.

 The findings and conclusions in this report are those of the CPSTF and do not necessarily represent the official position of the Centers for Disease Control and Prevention.

 The Community Guide: Providing Science to Support Military Readiness

 John Clymer, a Community Preventive Services Task Force member, shares highlights from the CPSTF 2018-2019 Annual Report to Congress.
 The report features the military’s success in reducing cigarette smoking using evidence-based strategies, including CPSTF recommendations.
 Mr. Clymer urges decision makers to use The Community Guide when deciding how to best use limited resources when tackling public health issues such as obesity, tobacco use, and diabetes.